Like Irons, Your Hybrids Need a Good Fitting

 • 90-100 MPH driver speed – look at hybrids for everything below 5-iron.

-• 100+ MPH driver speed – pick a set you are most comfortable with but make sure to consider hybrids for the long irons.
+• 100+ MPH driver speed – pick a set you are most comfortable with, but consider hybrids for the long irons.

 Leave a Comment